-Here is an example of the client-side code that opens a connection to an HTTP server on port 8080 on the same computer (for the server-side code see the example for the procedure open-tcp-server):
+Below is an example of the client-side code that opens a connection to an HTTP server on port 8080 of the loopback interface (with IP address 127.0.0.1).
+For the server-side code see the example for the procedure open-tcp-server.

+(open-tcp-server

 '''

-(open-tcp-server port-number-or-settings)
+port-number-or-address-or-settings)

 '''

 This procedure sets up a socket to accept network connection requests from clients and returns a tcp-server-port from which network connections to clients are obtained.
-Tcp-server-ports are a direct subtype of object-ports (i.e. they are not character-ports) and are input-ports.
+Tcp-server-ports are a direct subtype of object-ports (i.e. they are not characterports) and are input-ports.
 Reading from a tcp-server-port with the read procedure will block until a network connection request is received from a client.
 The read procedure will then return a tcp-client-port (a subtype of device-port) that represents this connection and allows communication with that client.
-Closing a tcp-server-port with either the close-input-port or close-port procedures will cause the network subsystem to stop accepting connections on that socket.
+Closing a tcp-serverport with either the close-input-port or close-port procedures will cause the network subsystem to stop accepting connections on that socket.